OpenCQRS/OpenCQRS/docs/Entity-Framework-Core.md

 It also means that you can use the OpenCQRS mediator pattern, any other mediator library, or classic service classes without any dependencies on a specific mediator.

-The event sourcing functionalities can used with the following Entity Framework Core database providers:
+The event sourcing functionalities can be used with the following Entity Framework Core database providers:
 - SQL Server
 - SQLite
 - PostgreSQL